rgrishman/ice/docs/iceman.md

 analyzing against a reference corpus, referred to as the *background corpus*.
 The background corpus is selected here.

+A background corpus is necessary to complete most of the steps in Ice.
+We provide a background corpus based on WikiNews: [Download](https://github.com/ivanhe/ice/releases/download/v0.2.0beta2/wikinews.zip)

+This corpus is released under the [CC-BY-2.5](https://creativecommons.org/licenses/by/2.5/) License, following [WikiNews](http://en.wikinews.org).

 __The status monitor__

 The status monitor provides status information on the corpus you are